Note: This article was originally featured in January 2011, but in case you missed it, we are re-featuring it today as part of ETF Investing Week.

 Because ETFs are derivative products, there are two ways to create liquidity.
 An authorized participant can create or redeem shares of the ETF in the primary market, or investors can trade shares in the secondary market.
 As fund size grows and trading volumes increase, the trading of shares in the secondary market increases.
 This exchange liquidity layer allows investors to trade without affecting the underlying holdings.
 This is especially important in fixed-income ETFs because the underlying holdings are often not very liquid, which can make creations or redemptions of shares expensive.
 In general, more than 70% of bond ETF trading is part of secondary-market trading volume.
 A key benchmark for new ETFs is to reach $100 million in assets and regularly trade more than 100,000 shares daily.
 At this level of activity, there is a sufficient secondary-market liquidity layer to permit orderly trading in most market environments.
 Increases above these levels will continue to improve pricing efficiency, but to a smaller degree.

 ETFs have allowed fixed-income investments to trade on an exchange, giving investors liquidity that was unavailable before, in the over-the-counter bond market.
-For example, iShares iBoxx $ Investment Grade Corporate Bond
+For example, iShares iBoxx $ Investment Grade Corporate Bond (LQD) trades about 2 million shares per day for a dollar-weighted volume of close to $218 million.
+If 70% of the trading is secondary-market liquidity, the ETF has created about $152 million of additional liquidity on a daily basis.
+This extra liquidity helps keep bid-ask spreads tighter and deviations from net asset value smaller.

 The risk of the asset class is an important measure that factors into the pricing of fixed-income ETFs, but not in the way most people would suspect.
 Many investors assume that the more volatile an asset class, the harder it will be to price.
 If you use standard deviation as a measure of risk, the riskiest fixed-income asset classes in 2010 were long-term U.S. Treasuries, international government bonds, and U.S. TIPS bonds.
 These asset classes have some of the most liquid fixed-income trading markets, and the ETFs that tracked these sectors traded with very small deviations from net asset value.
 The more important factor affecting trading costs is the relative change in risk.